hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/default-options.md

 ## Theme color string defaults

-Allows you to define default settings for use by the <LinkTo @route="docs.helpers.theme-color-string">`ember-skeleton/theme-color-string` helper</LinkTo>.
+Allows you to define default settings for use by the <LinkTo class="docs-md__a" @route="docs.helpers.theme-color-string">`ember-skeleton/theme-color-string` helper</LinkTo>.
 The helper will check if the value of the first argument is present in any of the `matchStrings` arrays, and will return the corresponsing `returnString`.

 <DocsSnippet @name="theme-color-string-app-defaults.js" @language="javascript" />